Skip to content

 Background & Motivation

-Key Insight: Reconsidering the agent-environment boundary — the agent's "action" need not be the raw action defined by the environment; it can instead be the distribution parameters.
-A policy can typically be decomposed into \(\bar{\pi}_\theta\) (mapping states to distribution parameters) and \(f\) (sampling from the distribution).
-By relocating \(f\) to the environment side, the agent's action space becomes the continuous parameter space \(\mathcal{U}\), regardless of the original action space type.
+Key Insight: Rethink the agent-environment boundary—the agent's "action" does not necessarily have to be the original action defined by the environment; it can be the distribution parameters.
+A policy can typically be decomposed into \(\bar{\pi}_\theta\) (outputting distribution parameters) + \(f\) (sampling from the distribution).
+If \(f\) is moved to the environment side, the agent's action space becomes a continuous parameter space \(\mathcal{U}\), regardless of the original action space type.

 Method